 Early History of the Hicklent family

-Another 201 words (14 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hicklent research.
+Another 101 words (7 lines of text) covering the years 1163 and 1327 are included under the topic Early Hicklent History in all our PDF Extended History products and printed products wherever possible.

 Hicklent Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hicklent include Hickling, Hicklin, Hicking and others.

 Early Notables of the Hicklent family (pre 1700)